 Furthermore, we could not find any demographical risk factors that significantly influence the non-union rate.
 Hope et al. showed a significantly higher non-union rate in males23, which is in contrast to our study, where all non-unions were found in females.
 Our results probably did not reach significance as the majority of patients in this study group were females.
 Larger sample sizes are needed to reveal any gender differences.

 This study has several limitations.
 The most important limitation derives from the retrospective study design, which relies on accurate data collection.
 Therefore, all the data obtained for the analysis can only be as good as the medical records documentation.
 Furthermore, the study lacks any patient-reported outcome measures.
 However, the main aim was to analyze the potential risk factors that lead to first MTPJ non-union.
 Although we attempted to ensure a standardized preoperative and postoperative weightbearing foot radiographs, some variations in foot position may have occurred and led to measurement bias.
+Finally, we cannot ascertain if the 3 non-unions associated with a break of the arthrodesis plate were caused by the implant failure or vice versa.
+We therefore decided to include these cases in the analysis.

 CONCLUSION

-Residual hallux valgus deformity is an independent risk factor for non-union after first MTPJ arthrodesis with a dorsal locking plate and compression screw construct.
-Therefore, it is crucial to correct the hallux valgus deformity to a neutral position.
-Moreover, diabetic patients have to be counseled on their higher risk of non-union.
+Diabetes is the most important independent risk factor for non-union after first MTPJ arthrodesis with a dorsal locking plate and compression screw construct.
+A residual postoperative hallux valgus deformity is associated with a significantly increased risk for non-union.
+It is therefore crucial to correct the hallux valgus deformity to a hallux valgus angle of less than 20°.

 REFERENCES